Skip to main content

 Fee ItemAmount (CAD)Who Pays

-Right of Permanent Residence Fee (RPRF)$515Principal applicant (paid before landing)
+Right of Permanent Residence Fee (RPRF)$600Principal applicant (paid before becoming a PR)

 Processing Times

 PGP processing times are among the longest in the Family Class.
-IRCC publishes current processing time estimates on its website — always check canada.ca for the most up-to-date figures.
-Historical context (Last verified: March 2026):
+IRCC publishes current processing time estimates on its website, always check canada.ca for the most up-to-date figures.
+Historical context (Last verified: June 2026):

 • Processing times have historically ranged from approximately 20–36 months from application submission to PR landing